whois-api-llc/whois_database_download_support/README.md

-These are scripts provided by WhoisXML API, Inc., for clients using WHOIS data feeds to obtain bulk whois data or to set up a WxHOIS database.
+These are scripts provided by WhoisXML API, Inc., for clients using WHOIS data feeds to obtain bulk whois data or to set up a WHOIS database.

 The contents of the subdirectories are: